Purpose of HolyLandPhotos.org

 Current and Anticipated Coverage of HolyLandPhotos.org

-The current coverage of this web site includes archaeological sites and views in Israel, Turkey, Greece, Jordan, and Lebanon.
-About 40-50 images are being added weekly.
+The current coverage of this web site includes archaeological sites and views in Israel, Turkey, Greece, Italy, Malta, Jordan, and Lebanon.
+About 10–15 images are being added weekly.
 You are invited to register here for occasional announcements on image additions.

 The images in the database are JPEG format.
 It has not been possible to be entirely consistent with image size or quality.
 We will be entering our best quality images, and will be upgrading images as better ones become available.
-Look in the lower left portion of the page to click to download the best available version of an image.
+Look in the upper rightt portion of the page to click to download the best available version of an image.

-Dr. Rasmussen is Professor of Biblical Studies at Bethel College (MN).
+Dr. Rasmussen is Professor Emeritis of Biblical Studies at Bethel College (MN).
 Prior to coming to Bethel in 1980 he was Dean of the Institute of Holy Land Studies in Jerusalem for seven years.
 He has been teaching and guiding academic groups in the Middle East since 1973.
-For the past six years he has been guiding and teaching academic groups in Israel, Jordan, Turkey, and Greece for about two months each year.
+For the past forty years he has been guiding and teaching academic groups in Israel, Jordan, Turkey, Greece, Italy, and Malta for about two months each year.
 During these trips he has been constantly adding to his digital archive, and those images form the basis of this site.

 He has his Ph.D. in Ancient Near Eastern Studies, and also Th.M., B.D., and B.A. degrees.
-He is the author of the award winning Zondervan NIV Atlas of the Bible and the history, archaeology, and geography editor for the new, revised, version of Halley's Bible Handbook.
+He is the author of the award-winning Zondervan Atlas of the Bible and the history, archaeology, and geography editor for the new, revised, version of Halley's Bible Handbook.

 Dr. Rasmussen provides both the textual and photographic content of the web site.